paridhomane/Invisible-cloak-/README.md

 # Invisible-cloak-

-Following the trend on Harry potter's invisible cloak, I created one using python
+Following the trend on Harry potter's invisible cloak, I created one using python libraries OpenCv and numpy.